umich-arc/spark-on-hpc/README.md

 ## Security

-The `spark-start` script will enables RPC authentication and generate a random secret that is distributed to the worker nodes.
-In order to submit jobs to the cluster, a user must have this secret.
-These secrets are added to the environment when `batch-jobs.sh` sources `spark-env.sh`.
+The `spark-start` script enables RPC authentication to protect the spark service.